Rakeela/dragora-notes/2021-3-19-Fifty-Fourth.md

 Reading about ocean acidification, I found myself thinking, "Is there any such thing as an algae species that promotes alkaline conditions?"
 This thought is not valuable of itself, but may be a helpful one for ecosystem engineering more broadly.
 Living things alter the PH balance of their environment as they live.
 Do any of them alkalize their environment?

 Would that just result in the ocean frothing up its dissolved CO2?
 Tch.
 Probably better to focus on algae engineering for pure carbon sinkage.
 My meteorology textbook says that promoting algae blooms does nothing to stop ocean acidification of itself, but that's not true.
 Dead microorganisms in the water column sink, carrying carbon away from the surface, and what settles to the ocean floor isn't contributing to the acidification of the surface waters AFAIK.

+---
+Here's a thought:  Build some ocean pipes off the coast of Peru to aerate the water where El Nino occasionally causes fish die-offs.
+That could save coral from bleaching and reduce misery in the region from disease and adverse weather.

+---
+Kistaro has recommended that, to mitigate the basic intolerability of Huel, I may wish to alternate weeks where I consume only Huel, with weeks where I consume no food at all.
+Since I did lose a pound on the week where I most faithfully ate only Huel, and I lost that pound without being hungry all the time, I'll give it a try.
+Next week, I'll eat Huel instead of fasting completely.

+I had similar effects from Soylent.
+If I really consume only Soylent, my appetite declines to something healthier, and I can lose weight without going hungry.
+Yet Soylent suffers cumulative intolerability.
+Huel does that, too.
+The more of it I consume, the less I want to have any more of it.
+I'd say Huel is slightly better than Soylent.
+Maybe if I switch weeks in a structured way, cumulative intolerability won't hit me that hard.